DevarathRajan/BoliAe/README.md

 rest all the test files are expanded from base file.

 Included utils.scrollUTil for convenience of reusing the scroll utilities function.

+Playwright automation:

+Please find the playwright automation script in ./Playwright folder.
+The issue noticed is when login the page is not turning to next in playwright.
+But playwright detects elements in the enxt page.
+It could be due to wrappers present on the login screen.

+used data file to input data to signup screen.